 Opening the awning is really easy, you just have to stretch out the fabric and tie it to the hooks for safety using the special straps.
 There are different types of awning with different materials and shapes, but in any case it is always a good idea:

 - even if it is very strong, made of steel or mounted on a rollbar, close the awning while sailing to prevent it from being an obstacle while driving or from acting as a sail in sudden winds

-- tying the awning.
-After folding the awning, remember to tie it with the appropriate ribbons to prevent it from sailing and making annoying noises....
+- Tying the awning.
+After folding the awning, remember to tie it up with the appropriate tapes to prevent it from making sail and... annoying noises.

 Before setting off again, fold up the ladder and secure it to the dinghy so that it is firmly in place while sailing.

 9. Renting a rubber boat: navigation rules